 "Be careful.
 Thai girls not happy.
 Bad luck."

-"I know."
-I had lived under an old woman's curse.
+"I know all about bad luck."
 I hurried down the street to Kenny's Bar.

 “Pong not here."
 Kenny was playing cards with Fat Pat.